Follow Our Elephant’s Journey

 their current space.

-• Punch and Mikki will make the move to The Elephant Sanctuary in 2025.
+• Punch and Mikki will make the move to The Elephant Sanctuary in late spring 2025.

 • The Elephant Sanctuary and Louisville Zoo animal care teams will spend almost a year acclimating Punch and Mikki to the elephant transportation crates.

-• The current elephant exhibit will be repurposed into a larger habitat for our rhinos, and will provide us the opportunity to welcome new animal species.
+• The current elephant exhibit will be repurposed into a larger habitat for our another species, and may provide us the opportunity to welcome new animal species.

 • Elephant conservation connections will continue through the dedication of Zoo conservation funding, derived from the guest admission fees and donations to help protect and preserve wild elephants.